MatthiasArnoldSt/CattyApp/README.md

 Hello :)
-My name is Matthias, I am one of the candidates for the Software QA Engineer position at Netizen Testing.

-Link to live demo: https://matthiasarnoldst.github.io/CattyApp/
+My name is Matthias.
 I built a mobile-first web application where users can view a stack of cat images and express their preferences.
 The core interaction revolves around swiping right to "like" and left to "dislike".
 In addition, as required, the application fetches real-time cat data from the Cataas API and provides a summary of the user's liked cats upon completion.

+Link to live demo: https://matthiasarnoldst.github.io/CattyApp/

 The key features include:
 - Gestural Interaction: Smooth touch and mouse-based swiping logic (Swipe Right to Like, Swipe Left to Dislike).